 John Tan

-Fractional Chief of AI at nativefirst.ai.
-Former YC CEO.
+Founder and CEO of nativefirst.ai.
 Embeds with scaling founders and CEOs to ship Level-3 agents and AI workflows in production.